ElysiaAvery/portfolio/README.md

 * _the link is: https://github.com/ElysiaAvery/portfolio_
 * _Open again in Atom or similar program_

 _{This code was created with the use of Atom.
 The codes used were HTML, CSS, and Bootstrap.
-This site is best viewed on Google Chrome.}_
+This site is best viewed on Google Chrome.The live site can be viewed [here](https://elysiaavery.github.io/portfolio/).}_

 ## Known Bugs